SARA SINCLAIR

 Program Manager, Robert Rauschenberg Oral History Project

-New York City Department of Environmental Protection, November 2013 -- May 2014
+Principal Researcher, Interviewer and project manager, New York City Department of Environmental Protection, November 2013 - May 2014

-Researched and conducted a pilot oral history project for the New York City Water Board.
+Research, design and conduct a pilot oral history project for the New York City Water Board

 Supported by grants from Booth-Ferris and The Pollock-Krasner Foundation.

-Researched, designed and conducted oral history interviews with 20 of alternative art space Exit Art’s principles, including curators, artists, funders, employees, and board members.Interviews to become part of the Fales Library Permanent Collection.
+Research, design and conduct oral history interviews with 20 of alternative art space Exit Art’s principles (curators, artists, funders, employees, members of the board)

 International Labor Organization, Regional Office for Africa - Addis Ababa, ‘Century Project,’ 2012-2013

-Collaborated with the Communication & Public Information team to initiate, facilitate and manage the Century Project’s oral history component.
-Identified appropriate candidates for oral interviews who could speak to the role and the key activities of the ILO throughout its 50 year history in Africa.
-Conducted, recorded and transcribed interviews.
+• Collaborated with the Communication & Public Information team to initiate, facilitate and manage the Century Project’s oral history component

 Spiderwoman Theatre, ‘Violence – The Next Generation,’ May 2013